Project-MONAI/SlicerMONAIViz/README.md

 # MONAIViz

-## MONAI Developer Plugin for 3D Slicer
+MONAIViz is an extension for 3D Slicer that helps to run chain of MONAI transforms and visualize every stage over an image/label.

 MONAIViz currently supports:
 - import pre-processing definitions for available bundles from MONAI model zoo